 The Students' Union is led by students for students and every year all current students have the right to elect the four people they want to hold the positions of President, Education Officer, Student Activities Officer and Welfare Officer.
 They oversee the running of the SU, represent students to the University senior management and external bodies like the National Union of Students, run campaigns and do loads of stuff related to their particular role.The Executive Officers are part of the wider Board of Trustees which also includes two Student Trustees recruited from the student body and four External Trustees who are distinguished and experience figures from Local Government, the Charitable Sector and Higher Education.
 Find out more about the Board of Trustees here.

 Click on Will's image to find out more about him and his role.
+Click below to find out more about the campaigns he leads on.

 Will Ridley is 20 and originally from Bubwith, a small village in North Yorkshire just south of York.
 He’s a 2nd year Business Management student and will be taking time out of his studies to take up the role of President.
 He has already been heavily involved in the Students’ Union and the University as a School Representative, Presenter on the student radio station and Freshers Rep.